Unitary equivalence in Generalized Uncertainty Principle theories: Dynamical equivalence

 The harmonic oscillator represents one of the simplest yet fundamental physical systems that is worth discussing.
 Unfortunately, a complete general analysis for a generic GUP algebra within the selected class is out of reach, since it is impossible to determine a general solution, for a generic $f(p)$, of the second-order differential equation corresponding to the eigenvalue problem of the system.
 Therefore, we will limit our discussion by selecting a specific GUP algebra, namely:

-where $\beta$ is a positive parameter controlling the deformation---so its physical scale---of the ordinary Heisenberg algebra.
-The GUP scheme described by the algebra \eqref{kmm_gup_algebra} is the first model ever proposed, widely discussed in the literature, giving rise to a deformed uncertainty relation equal to that obtained in some string models \cite{kempf1994uncertainty,Konishi:1989wk}. \\
+where $\beta$ is a positive parameter controlling the deformation---thus its physical scale---of the ordinary Heisenberg algebra.
+The GUP scheme described by the algebra \eqref{kmm_gup_algebra} is the first model ever proposed, widely discussed in the literature, giving rise to a deformed uncertainty relation identical to that obtained in some string models \cite{kempf1994uncertainty,Konishi:1989wk}.

 In both our GUP functional settings, the Hamiltonian of the one-dimensional harmonic oscillator is:

 with the usual meaning of the employed symbols.

 For the triple $\mathcal{T}^\lambda$, the eigenvalue problem reads as: